Atom Interferometer Tests of Dark Matter: Comparison with Other Constraints

 Most direct detection experiments cannot probe the small DM masses to which atom interferometers will be sensitive.
 The notable exceptions will be superfluid Helium experiments \citep{Knapen2017b} and phonon excitations in semiconductors \citep{Griffin2020}, as shown by the grey lines in Fig.~\ref{fig:results}.
 These experiments will outperform the atom interferometers we discuss in this paper for mediator masses $m_\phi > 10^{-7}m_\chi$; however, none of these experiments can probe below $m_{\chi} \lesssim 10~\rm{keV}$.
 Another recent work has proposed using optomechanical sensors to measure DM scattering \citep{Afek2021}.
 The most ambitious of these would produce comparable limits in the heavy mediator case to MAQRO in the $0.01-1~\rm{MeV}$ range.

+Another promising avenue for probing light DM is to use atomic clocks or magnetometers \citep{Alonso2019, Wolf2019}.
+Although the constraints on the scalar DM-nucleon cross sections from these experiments are much stronger, these experiments also have many more nuclei.
+The constraining power for the same number of nuclei and same integration time is similar between these experiments and atom interferometers.
+However, these atomic clock and magnetometer experiments must rely on spin-dependent DM interactions to produce observable effects.
+This does not allow them to gain the coherent enhancement that atom interferometers may use (depending on the type and the observable).
+If these experiments could probe spin-independent DM interactions and gain the $N^2$ enhancement, then the earlier spin-dependent results suggest that they could be more powerful than the atom interferometers, given the same nucleon numbers.

-Atom interferometers are so far the only way to effectively probe $m_\chi \lesssim 10~\rm{keV}$ DM.
-Note however that atom interferometers can only effectively probe spin-independent DM scattering -- any spin-dependent effects will break the coherence that is used to get such effective limits.
+Atom interferometers are so far the only way to effectively probe $m_\chi \lesssim 10~\rm{keV}$ DM with spin-independent interactions.
+Note however that atom interferometers can \textit{only} effectively probe spin-independent DM interactions -- any spin-dependent effects will break the coherence that is used to get such effective limits in the observables we consider.
 Thus, some combination of atom interferometers and the other direct detection experiments described above are necessary to rule out this parameter space.

 Although not expressly shown in the figures, we want to stress that the space missions we discuss in this paper would also be sensitive to large cross section DM.
 If DM had very large nucleon cross sections, then current, terrestrial direct detection experiments would not be able to detect DM due to shielding by the atmosphere.
 The space-based missions we describe here would be complementary to proposed balloon and low-Earth-based orbit satellites \citep{Emken2019}.